TheJostler/CheekyKitten/README.md

 `cheeky file`                  -will input binary from file and output human readable cheeky code(hex) from IXI function-

-`cheeky -k 0 file`             -will input binary from file and output human readable cheeky code(hex) from  XX function-
+`cheeky -k secret file`             -will input binary from file and output human readable cheeky code(hex) from  XX function-

 `cheeky file -b > file.cheek`  -will input binary from file and output binary cheeky code, bash then redirects to file.cheek-